ODS

 • Hemp products or Derivatives: Any product made or derived from hemp, including CBD, regardless of the product’s THC concentration, claimed or actual, and regardless of whether such product may lawfully be bought, sold, and used is prohibited at OTCN.

-Student will be required to ensure transportation to King Hall.
+Students are responsible for transportation to Naval Station Newport and, ultimately, King Hall.
 Every attempt should be made to fly into T.F.
 Green (Providence/Warwick, RI).
 OTCN currently does not have the capacity and resources for any type of command duty van to shuttle arriving students from the airport to base.
 You will need to utilize a taxi to get to base.
 OTCN does not endorse any taxi service; however, be advised that not all taxi companies have access to Naval Station Newport.
 Taxis without base access authorization can go no further than the main gate (Gate 1) of the Naval Station.
 Gate 1 is the only 24-hour access point for Naval Station Newport.
 Verify with the taxi driver or taxi company that the driver has full access to the base.
 Rideshare companies do not have base access.
 If utilizing transportation services, student should keep receipts and submit them for reimbursement at ultimate duty station.

-If you plan to drive your personal vehicle, refer to student parking map on the “Additional Documents and Maps” tab.
-There is temporary parking to the rear of King Hall for loading and unloading only.
+If you do plan to drive your personal vehicle, refer to student parking map on the “Additional Documents and Maps” tab.

-Check in:
+Check in

 1. What does our diet consist of while at Officer Training Command?